 Guidelines & Application Process

-The Infrastructure Equity Program is intended to provide a greater degree of financial equity across the town's neighborhoods in the maintenance of infrastructure such as streets, sidewalks and stormwater conveyance systems.
+The Infrastructure Equity Program is intended to provide a greater degree of financial equity across the town's neighborhoods in the maintenance of infrastructures such as streets, sidewalks and stormwater conveyance systems.

 This program allows neighborhoods to request that the Town of Jupiter take over the financial responsibility for the maintenance of publicly accessible infrastructure, and maintain them to the town's established standards.